 - 3.27. jumping or attempting to jump an obstacle in the arena after the completion of a round (refer to JRs Art.
 202.6 regarding authorisation to jump an obstacle for the press). - 4.
-Elimination is left to the discretion of the Ground Jury in the following cases: - 4.1. not entering the arena when the athlete's name and/or number is called; - 4.2. not entering the arena mounted or not leaving the arena mounted; - 4.3. all physical unauthorised assistance, except for paragraph 3.20 above; - 4.4. schooling a horse in speed competitions under table A or C, without informing the OC in advance; - 4.5 not stopping when the bell is rung during the round (Art 203.2. and 233.2).
+Elimination is left to the discretion of the Ground Jury in the following cases: - 4.1. not entering the arena when the athlete's name and/or number is called; - 4.2. not entering the arena mounted or not leaving the arena mounted (except in cases of a fall after crossing the finish line, in which case the athlete is not to remount prior to leaving the arena) - 4.3. all physical unauthorised assistance, except for paragraph 3.20 above; - 4.4. schooling a horse in speed competitions under table A or C, without informing the OC in advance; - 4.5 not stopping when the bell is rung during the round (Art 203.2. and 233.2). - 4.6 an athlete entering the competition arena and distracting the athlete/combination on course during a competition.